 - On the recommendation of the Long Range Planning Committee’s “Our Vision for the 1990s” report the congregation makes the decision to relocate and build “a modern building in a community setting” as part of their vision for long range mission and outreach objectives.
 The motto adopted for this ambitious project was “Building to Share,” because the vision was to encourage groups, organizations, and communities beyond the Bethany family to share in the use of the new building.

-- Spring – The purchase of a 3.65 acre parcel of land at 2320 Baseline Road for a brand new church building is agreed (the postal address of the church is later changed to 382 Centrepointe Drive.)
-It is bought with financial help from McMaster Divinity College.
+- Spring – The purchase of a 3.65 acre parcel of land at 2320 Baseline Road for a brand new church building next to the newly developed residential neighbourhood of Centrepointe is agreed (the postal address of the church is later changed to 382 Centrepointe Drive.)
+The land is bought with financial help from McMaster Divinity College.
 The purchase includes an old red brick farmhouse, a remnant of the rural landscape from 50 years before, which had been recently renovated by the City of Nepean.
 The farmhouse almost immediately begins to be used as a community outreach ministry under the spiritual guidance of pastor Rev. Isobel McGregor, a long-time Bethany Member.

 - November 11 – The farmhouse is officially opened as Centrepointe House, and would become a Christian centre for outreach, counselling, and retreats.